swiftlang/swift-evolution/proposals/NNNN-isolated-default-values.md

 The above code allows any context to initialize an instance of `C()` through a synchronous, non-isolated `init` that synchronously calls both a `@MainActor`-isolated and a `@AnotherActor`-isolated function, violating actor isolation checking and enabling `requiresMainActor()` and `requiresAnotherActor()` to run concurrently with other code on those respective actors.

-Similarly, the current actor isolation rules for default argument values do not admit data races, but default argument values are always `nonisolated` which is overly restrictive.
+The current actor isolation rules for default argument values do not admit data races, but default argument values are always `nonisolated` which is overly restrictive.
 This rule prohibits programmers from making `@MainActor`-isolated calls in default argument values of `@MainActor`-isolated functions that are only ever called from the main actor.
 For example, the following code is not valid even though it is perfectly safe:

 ```swift
 @MainActor class C { ... }